MicrosoftDocs/ai-builder/ai-builder-docs/prebuilt-invoice-processing.md

 ## Use in Power Apps

-To learn how to use the invoice processing prebuilt model in Power Apps, go to [Use the invoice processing prebuilt model in Power Apps](prebuilt-invoice-processing-powerapps.md).
+Learn how to use the invoice processing prebuilt model in Power Apps in [Use the invoice processing prebuilt model in Power Apps](prebuilt-invoice-processing-powerapps.md).

 ## Use in Power Automate

-To learn how to use the invoice processing prebuilt model in Power Automate, go to [Use the invoice processing prebuilt model in Power Automate](flow-invoice-processing.md).
+Learn how to use the invoice processing prebuilt model in Power Automate in [Use the invoice processing prebuilt model in Power Automate](flow-invoice-processing.md).

 ## Supported languages and files